AI TikTok Caption + Hook Writer: Win the First 3 Seconds

 - Hooks must work as spoken audio AND on-screen text.

 • Read each hook out loud.
-Does it work in your speaking voice?
+Does it work in your actual speaking voice?

-• Imagine the For You feed — would your own thumb stop?
+• Imagine the For You feed.
+Would your own thumb stop in 3 seconds?

-• Confirm the payoff is hinted at but not given away (gives a reason to keep watching).
+• Confirm the payoff is hinted but not given away, so there is a reason to keep watching to second 5 and beyond.

-• Test the top 3 hooks as Stories or low-stakes posts before committing to your main feed.
+• Test your top 3 hooks as low-stakes posts before committing your best topic to them.

 Common mistakes

-• Hooks longer than 7 words — they get cut off in the visual.
+• Hooks longer than 7 words — they get cut off as on-screen text.

 • Generic hooks that could front any video in your category.

-• Spoiling the payoff in the hook or caption.
+• Spoiling the payoff in the hook or caption, killing the watch-through.

 FAQ

 • How many variants should I generate?
-5 per video; pick 1 to ship and 1 to recycle if the first underperforms.
+Five per video: ship one, keep one as a backup to recycle if the first underperforms.

 • Do trending sounds still matter?
-Yes — pair AI hooks with a current trending audio for distribution lift.
+Yes.
+Pair an AI hook with a current trending audio for a distribution lift the caption alone can’t give you.

 For deeper short-form patterns, see TikTok caption prompts, TikTok hook prompts, and the short-form video hook AI workflow.